Carolina Vision Care Optometrist Explains the Symptoms of Blepharitis

-When eyelids are irritated, itchy and covered with scales similar to dandruff flakes, they may be suffering blepharitis, an eyelid disease caused by bacteria, acne rosacea or scalp dandruff.
-Blepharitis isn't contagious nor will it damage your eyes or eyesight.
-It can, however, impair your vision by producing a variety of symptoms, including:

-### Clean copy

-Carolina Vision Care Optometrist Explains the Symptoms of Blepharitis

 Blepharitis occurs when eyelids are irritated, itchy, and covered with scales similar to dandruff flakes.
 It is an eyelid condition caused by bacteria, rosacea, or inadequate eyelid hygeine Blepharitis may impair your vision by producing a variety of symptoms, including: